-Walt Disney World is never a cheap place to visit, but certain times of year are significantly less expensive than peak travel dates, which can cost double to triple the lowest priced dates.
-This covers days, weeks & seasons in 2023 to 2024 that have lower prices and crowds at Walt Disney World.
-(Updated June 11, 2023.)
+Walt Disney World is never cheap, but some times of year are significantly less expensive than peak dates, which can cost over double the off-season.
+Wondering when it’s cheapest to visit Walt Disney World?
+This offers a list of days, weeks & seasons in 2024 that have lower prices and crowds!
+(Updated December 26, 2023.)

 As suggested above, “cheapest” is a relative term and not an absolute one.
 Walt Disney World is an undeniably expensive vacation destination, and the least expensive dates are still priced on par with traveling to Europe, Asia, or many tropical locales.
 Compounding that is the reality that total trip prices to Walt Disney World are up by thousands of dollars in the last couple of years–and had risen by around 5% per year in the decade before that.

-Park tickets, hotels, restaurants, and more at Walt Disney World have all increased dramatically .
+Park tickets, hotels, restaurants, and more at Walt Disney World have all increased dramatically in the last couple of years.
 While not totally unprecedented, menu and ticket prices increased multiple times last year.
 First in February, and then again in phases between last October and December.
 In total, Walt Disney World raised those costs by around 15-20% last year.

 That sharp increase doesn’t even take into account all costs, like transportation (airfare, rental cars, rideshare, etc.) or added expenses, such as souvenirs, dining, and more.
 It also doesn’t factor in the shift from free FastPass to the flat-rate Genie+ to date-based pricing for the line-skipping service.
 What was once free jumped to $16 per day and now is double that on busier days.

-That’s a small victory, but Walt Disney World prices are still shockingly high and surprising to first-timers and those who haven’t visited since 2019 or earlier.
+This is all victory, but arguably a small one if you zoom out.
+Walt Disney World prices are still shockingly high and surprising to first-timers and those who haven’t visited since 2019 or earlier.
 We revisited this topic in How Much Does a Walt Disney World Vacation Cost?That was rather eye-opening for many people planning trips for the first time or returning from a hiatus of a few years.

 The reader comments to that are equally illuminating, as many reported spending even more than our already high budget ranges on Walt Disney World vacations.
 Consider this post an indirect “sequel” to that–and one that aims to avoid overspending.